Kui Lee

 Lee was diagnosed with cancer in 1965.
 While he kept performing, he had two recording sessions.
 After his death in December 1966, Columbia Records released his debut studio album, The Extraordinary Kui Lee the same month.
 A part of the Hawaiian Renaissance, the Hawaiʻi Academy of Recording Arts posthumously awarded Lee a Lifetime Achievement award, and he was later inducted into the Hawaiian Music Hall of Fame.

 Early life

-Kuiokalani Lee was born in Shanghai, on July 31, 1932, as his parents were touring China.
+Kuiokalani Lee was born in Shanghai, China, on July 31, 1932, as his parents were touring China.
 His father Billy was a singer and his mother Ethel was a singer and dancer.
 Lee was a descendant of native Hawaiians, Chinese, and Scots.
 At the age of five, after his mother died, Lee returned to Hawaii with his father who feared the escalating tensions in the area around Shanghai, and the threat of war.
 In Hawaii, he attended Kamehameha Schools and Roosevelt High School.
 Lee began to compose songs as a teenager.
 He was regarded as a quick learner, and an articulate student, but he often missed classes to pursue his hobby of surfing.
 Because of his continuous misbehavior, he was expelled.
 Lee then enlisted in the United States Coast Guard and served for two years.